We advocate conservation at the state legislature year round.

 Watch our 2024 Legislative Preview with the Powder River Basin Resource Council.

 It makes an enormous difference when legislators hear from you — their constituents and neighbors.
-Fortunately, the legislative session offers ample opportunities to speak up for what matters to you.
+Fortunately, the legislative session and interim offers ample opportunities to speak up for what matters to you.
 When you sign up for our emails, you’ll receive action alerts, weekly updates, and tips and tricks for contacting your legislators.
 You can also get involved by checking out our upcoming events, guides, and more below.

-Read the Legislative Lowdown
+Read the Legislative Lowdown—

 Stay up-to-date on conservation-related legislation!
 Each week of the legislative session, our team brings you the latest news, action alerts, and commentary from the halls of the Capitol building.